 The goal is to get started with a small number of highly motivated folks, and to bring them together at the same time.
 If those people A) share the same motivation around your big purpose and B) have a lot in common by being a part of a narrowly defined ideal member profile, you can get them great results by being a member of your virtual community.
 And that’s a straight up win.

-Step #5 of How to create a virtual community: Treat this like detective work
+Step 6: Treat this like detective work

 Hopefully by now, you see that bringing together a small set of people with a lot of motivation and a clear set of defining characteristics is anything but a grind.
 The seeds that will grow a thriving virtual community that can get a heck of a lot bigger than 10 people quickly.
-Plus, for you, I’d argue that a virtual community is one of the most fun and energizing things anyone with a curiosity or interest can create.
+Plus, for you, virtual community is one of the most fun and energizing things anyone with a curiosity or interest can create.

 How will you grow your virtual community over time?
 Stay curious, experiment, and treat it like detective work.